avengers-p7/Avengers_P7_Documents/VCS/Design/GitLabflow.md

 ### Issue tracking for clarity:
 Link each feature branch to an issue in your issue tracker.
 This provides context for the code changes and helps with communication within the team.

 ### Review and merge:
 Once a feature branch is ready, create a merge request to bring it back into the main branch.
 This triggers a code review process to ensure quality and catch any potential problems.

 ### Pre-production environments:
 GitLab Flow supports having separate branches for staging and production environments.
 This allows you to test changes thoroughly before releasing them to users.

+# Best practices in GitLab flow
+- Use feature branches if you are working on something new, so that contributors can easily start the code review process before merging.
+- If developers are working on a feature branch and adding new commits, they should run tests right away.
+If the tests take more than 5 minutes, run them in parallel.
+- Perform code reviews in the draft merge request because developers can identify issues as soon as possible.
+Also, tag that draft request as WIP or work in progress.
+- Developers can have a separate branch for production, and then they can run a script that triggers the deployment process.
+- Developers should check out the main branch and create a new feature branch.
+After making the necessary changes, they can merge it into the main branch.
+Before merging the request, they should conduct a 360 review in the draft request.

+#